 02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

-On February 24, 2016 Derivsource published a blog by Olivier Grimonpont, “Dealers Prepare As Initial Margin Deadline Looms,” about the new margin rules coming into effect in September 2016.
-What interested me, even more, were statements about silo structure versus the need to value chain training.
+On February 24, 2016, Derivsource published a blog by Olivier Grimonpont, “Dealers Prepare As Initial Margin Deadline Looms,” about the new margin rules coming into effect in September 2016.
+But what interested me even more were statements about silo structure versus the need to value chain training.

 Yep…right there…around two paragraphs down, Mr. Grimonpont writes:

 I’m happy to see other Derivatives Service Providers echoing my views.
-The past few years, financial institutions have invested a lot of time and money implementing Dodd-Frank (Title VII).
-It’s time to implement training programs to the rank and file.
-MHDS will use their Integrated Training Model to get the most out of the cross training necessary.
+In the past few years, institutions have invested time and money implementing Dodd-Frank (Title VII).
+With much of the heavy lifting behind us, it’s time for Integrated (Value Chain) Training.

 Integrated Training is a blended learning program MHDS developed in response to client needs post-implementation.
-The goal of value chain training (as opposed to intra-silo training) are quicker problem-resolution by double checking that proper redundancies are in place so each silo understands the impact of regulatory reform on their function.
+The goal of value chain training (as opposed to intra-silo training) are quicker problem-resolutions by double-checking that proper redundancies are in place so each silo understands the impact of regulatory reform on their function.